 Tips for Being in the Courtroom

 For one reason or another, you find yourself having to make an appearance in court.
-You have never been and not sure how to make your time in court successful.
+You have never been and you’re not sure how to make your time in court successful.
 It’s natural to be nervous and you may not know all the proper courtroom etiquette.

 There’s proper etiquette to follow in the courtroom.
 It doesn’t matter if you’re the defendant, plaintiff, or witness.
 How you dress, your actions, and what you say can have an impact on the court proceedings.